-Doing so over the last two years has genuinely changed my life for the better.
+Doing so over the last few years has genuinely changed my life for the better.
 I have opened myself up to meeting new people, getting to know people I already know at a deeper level, and putting more energy into relationships (both business and personal) than I ever have in any period of my life.

 I am also at the most successful point in my career and the happiest I’ve ever been -- both by wide margins compared to earlier time periods.

 The quality of your life (in all aspects – career, personal, financial, etc…) very much is correlated with the relationships in your life.
 It took me, a self-professed "numbers guy," quite a long time to appreciate it, but now that I have, I will never go back to going through life and career on my own.